What is a school for teens?

 When did the project start?

 The school for teens in Ninoofsesteenweg, Anderlecht, opened on 1 September 2018 and offers places for around 700 pupils.
 The second school for teens opened on the new Campus Kompas in Gallaitstraat, Schaarbeek, on 1 September 2021.
-A steering group works on the curriculum for both schools for teens.
-In addition to the two non-profit associations, the VGC administration and Schoolmakers, an organisation that assists schools with change processes, are also represented in the steering group.

-The school for teens receives a great deal of support from the Brussels Education Centre (OCB - Onderwijscentrum Brussel).
+The school for teens receives support from the Brussels Education Centre (OCB - Onderwijscentrum Brussel).
 The OCB has been endeavouring for years to ensure maximum development opportunities for pupils in Dutch-speaking education in Brussels in various ways.
 The innovative character of the school for teens fits in with this.
 The OCB also focuses very specifically on this age group.
 For example, they offer peer support on ‘education for teens’.